Mahsa-Ehsanifard/ceRNA-network/README.md

     and lncRNAs, to identify the interactions. miRNA-gene and miRNA-lncRNA interactions will be defined.

-> miRNAs are known as nodes, while genes and lncRNAs are known as
+> miRNAs are known as source nodes, while genes and lncRNAs are known as targets
-> targets

 The function `get_multimir` provides the interactions we need based on *hsa; homo sapiens* project.